 Information Architecture (IA)

-The most basic way to organize, structure, and label content on your site such that information is easy to find and navigate.
+The most basic way to organize, structure, and label content on your site so that information is easy to find and navigate.

 Digital Services Georgia refers to a landing page as a webpage that allows similar layout options as the homepage.
 You can use a landing page to introduce a major section of your content, such as a division or large program.